RockitBootcamp/Student-Resources/Computer Setup/README.md

 sudo apachectl restart
 ```

-And a record in your "hosts" file at "/etc/hosts":
+Add a record in your "hosts" file at "/etc/hosts":

 ```sh
 127.0.0.1   dev.m1.com